 The sale will be conducted with crude oil from the following four SPR sites (maximum amount from each site listed):

-- Up to 3 million barrels from West Hackberry
+- Up to 8 million barrels from Bryan Mound

-- Up to 3 million barrels from Bryan Mound
+- Up to 8 million barrels from Big Hill

-- Up to 3 million barrels from Big Hill
+- Up to 8 million barrels from West Hackberry

-The SPR is the world's largest supply of emergency crude oil.
-The federally-owned oil stocks are stored in underground salt caverns at four storage sites in Texas and Louisiana.
-The SPR has a long history of protecting the economy and American livelihoods in times of emergency oil shortages created by hurricanes and geopolitical events.
-The SPR also protects Americans in times of oil surplus, such as those caused by COVID-19-related changes in demand.
+The SPR is the world's largest supply of emergency crude oil, and the federally owned oil stocks are stored in underground salt caverns at four storage sites in Texas and Louisiana.
+The SPR has a long history of protecting the economy and American livelihoods in times of emergency oil shortages.

 Any company registered in the SPR’s Crude Oil Sales Offer Program is eligible to participate in this and other SPR crude oil sales.
 Other interested companies may register through the SPR website’s Crude Oil Sales Offer Program.